jjmontesl/cubesviewer/doc/guide/cubesviewer-gui-installation.md

 If the data model can be loaded from Cubes server and contains any cube definitions, you should be able to see them and inspect them using CubesViewer.

+## 7 - Configure your model for CubesViewer

 Note that you can benefit from extra features if you configure your Cubes model.
 Check the [Configuring your Cubes data model](cubesviewer-model.md) section of the documentation.

 If you are using CubesViewer, share your experience in the [discussion list](http://groups.google.com/group/cubes-discuss) or tweet #cubesviewer !